 Blackwood is a Thai-American fusion restaurant.
 We stumbled upon Blackwood one day when we were starving after walking several miles, and I’m so happy we did.

 The food was a-m-a-z-i-n-g!
-We were a little skeptical at first when looking at the menu because they offer American breakfast options, as well as burgers and then Thai cuisine.
+We were a little skeptical at first when looking at the menu because they offer American breakfast options, as well as burgers, and also Thai cuisine.

 We went the Thai food route and it was incredible.
-My husband got the Thai fried rice with chicken and I had Thai rice plate with chicken, veggies, a delicious ginger and green onion sauce with a side salad, and a spiced almond lavender latte (dairy-free).
+My husband got the Thai fried rice with chicken and I had a Thai rice plate with chicken, veggies, and a ginger and green onion sauce that came with a side salad.
+I also ordered a spiced almond lavender latte (dairy-free).

 I highly recommend dining here, and I already can’t wait to come back.